;

 Another simple tip is to apply it before bed.
 The night before your second- or third-day hair, brush your hair and then apply dry shampoo at the roots.
 (Use the method I mentioned above to get it throughout your hair.)

-I often pull it up into a loose top bun with a scrunchie (this pack of 54 for under $7 is my fav!) to help keep some volume in it too!
+I often pull it up into a loose top bun with a scrunchie to help keep some volume in it too!

 Use dry shampoo before bed and use a scrunchie to pull it in a top bun